TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 ## What do I need to do?

-The following migration instructions apply only to Ethereum Mainnet.
-You may adjust for other chains by adding the `--chain` option.
+The following instructions apply only to Ethereum Mainnet.
+Please adjust these instructions for other chains by adding `--chain` option.
 See the note below if you're running against other chains.

 The migration consists of the following steps:

 - Stop long-running processes
 - Edit configuration files
-- Run and test the migration commands
+- Complete the migration
 - Restart long-running processes

-Depending on your internet connection, the migration may take anywhere between a few minutes and a few hours.
+Depending on your internet connection, the migration may take between a few minutes and a few hours.
 Be patient and allow the process to complete.

 ### Before you start

 Stop any long running TrueBlocks processes (such as the `chifra scrape`, `chifra monitors`, or `chifra serve`).
 Do not restart them until the migration is complete.

-### Make a note of some folder values
+### Make a note of the following folders

 You will need the following folder locations to proceed.
-Get these values by running `chifra status --terse`:
+Run `chifra status --terse` and note these values:

 1. `$configPath`
 2. `$cachePath`
 3. `$indexPath`

-If you wish to backup these folders, you should do so now, however, please note that these are caches and can always be re-built, so this step is optional.
+If you wish to make a backup of these folders, you should do so now.

 ### Instructions